Hypocisy/RPGCoreV3-Chinese-wiki/Skills:-Damage-Ailments.md

-Directory: "./../SkillModule/ailments.yml"
+Directory: "./../Skills/ailments.yml"
-Module: SkillModule, DamageModule
+Module: Skills, Combat

 Ailments are global skills which are meant to be used to give certain damage types their own identity.
 Allow fire damage to burn enemies, lightning damage to cause a thunderstrike, chaos damage to inflict poison, cold damage to inflict a slowing effect and physical damage to impale enemies.